 In some cases, you might be physically able to return to work but still require assistance to heal or support yourself after your injury.
-When this happens, you may still be eligible to receive worker’s compensation benefits while you work.
+When this happens, you may still be eligible to receive worker’s compensation benefits for nurses while you work.

 If you go back to work but must take a light-duty position that pays you less income or have to work fewer hours as a result of your workplace incident, you may be eligible for temporary partial disability benefits under Georgia law.
 Your benefits will equal two-thirds of the difference between your previous average weekly wage and the wage you’re earning in your new, modified role.

 Is There a Limit to the Amount of Workers’ Compensation a Nurse Can Receive in Georgia?